LibraryProjectGroup/library-project-backend/README.md

 # Workflows

-There are two workflows files that run on this repository: [node.js.yml](/.github/workflows/node.js.yml) and [deploy-staging.yml](/.github/workflows/deploy-staging.yml).
+There are two workflow files that run on this repository: [node.js.yml](/.github/workflows/node.js.yml) and [deploy-staging.yml](/.github/workflows/deploy-staging.yml).

 The Node.js CI workflow is designed to ensure code quality and functionality before changes are merged.
 It triggers on every push or when a pull request is made to `development`, `main`, or `s23-staging` branches.
 Here's a step-by-step breakdown of the workflow: